Culture: German Romanticism

 In 1795, the Prussian linguist and philosopher Wilhelm von Humboldt (1767–1835) called for an anthropology that would synthesize Kant's and Herder's interests.
 During the Romantic era, scholars in Germany, especially those concerned with nationalist movements—such as the nationalist struggle to create a "Germany" out of diverse principalities, and the nationalist struggles by ethnic minorities against the Austro-Hungarian Empire—developed a more inclusive notion of culture as "worldview" (Weltanschauung).
 According to this school of thought, each ethnic group has a distinct worldview that is incommensurable with the worldviews of other groups.
 Although more inclusive than earlier views, this approach to culture still allowed for distinctions between "civilized" and "primitive" or "tribal" cultures.

-In 1860, Adolf Bastian (1826–1905) argued for "the psychic unity of mankind."
+In 1860, Adolf Bastian (1826–1905) argued for "the psychic unity of mankind".
 He proposed that a scientific comparison of all human societies would reveal that distinct worldviews consisted of the same basic elements.
 According to Bastian, all human societies share a set of "elementary ideas" (Elementargedanken); different cultures, or different "folk ideas" (Völkergedanken), are local modifications of the elementary ideas.
 This view paved the way for the modern understanding of culture.
 Franz Boas (1858–1942) was trained in this tradition, and he brought it with him when he left Germany for the United States.

 English Romanticism

-In the 19th century, humanists such as English poet and essayist Matthew Arnold (1822–1888) used the word "culture" to refer to an ideal of individual human refinement, of "the best that has been thought and said in the world."
-This concept of culture is also comparable to the German concept of bildung: "...culture being a pursuit of our total perfection by means of getting to know, on all the matters which most concern us, the best which has been thought and said in the world."
+In the 19th century, humanists such as English poet and essayist Matthew Arnold (1822–1888) used the word "culture" to refer to an ideal of individual human refinement, of "the best that has been thought and said in the world".
+This concept of culture is also comparable to the German concept of bildung: "...culture being a pursuit of our total perfection by means of getting to know, on all the matters which most concern us, the best which has been thought and said in the world".

 In practice, culture referred to an elite ideal and was associated with such activities as art, classical music, and haute cuisine.
 As these forms were associated with urban life, "culture" was identified with "civilization" (from civitas).
 Another facet of the Romantic movement was an interest in folklore, which led to identifying a "culture" among non-elites.
-This distinction is often characterized as that between high culture, namely that of the ruling social group, and low culture.
+This distinction is often characterized as that between high culture, namely that of the ruling class, and low culture.
 In other words, the idea of "culture" that developed in Europe during the 18th and early 19th centuries reflected inequalities within European societies.